fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/03_this.md

     other_member_func(...);
 }

-// how compiler understands it void set_values(rectangle* obj_ptr, int a, int b)
+// how compiler implements it
+void set_values(rectangle* obj_ptr, int a, int b)
 //              ^^^^^^^^^^^^^^^^^^
 {